Keyboard shortcuts

 # default log level

-cargo run -p phymes-server --features wsl-gpu
+cargo run -p phymes-server --features wsl,gpu,candle

 # only INFO level logs

-RUST_LOG=phymes_server=INFO cargo run -p phymes-server --features wsl-gpu
+RUST_LOG=phymes_server=INFO cargo run -p phymes-server --features wsl,gpu,candle

-RUST_LOG=phymes_server=DEBUG,phymes_core=DEBUG,phymes_agents=DEBUG cargo run -p phymes-server --features wsl-gpu
+RUST_BACKTRACE=1 RUST_LOG=phymes_server=DEBUG,INFO,ERROR,phymes_data=DEBUG,INFO,ERROR,phymes_core=DEBUG,INFO,ERROR,phymes_ml=DEBUG,INFO,ERROR cargo run -p phymes-server --features wsl,gpu,candle,hf_hub

 PHYMES Core